 Salt to taste

-Don’t forget to subscribe, like the video, leave a comment with your feedback and share.
+Don’t forget to subscribe, like the video, try the recipe and leave comments of your feedback.

 All photos, recipes and videos are by the owner of this blog.